 That means that his modus operandi is to stage a typical ritual for tentative apologies before getting started with the substantive dispute over which party is more at fault, and only then ask for some leniency.
 This always works in this country where anyone in trouble automatically chooses to follow the same procedure.
 But it's a different story when it comes to a scientific matter.

-I hastily looked around for the ambulance-chaser's mail address but it was already 13 hours before the press conference when I found it.
+I hastily looked around for his mail address but it was already 13 hours before the press conference when I found it.
 I quickly warned Miki about the following two points:

 - You should never tell your client to offer apologies before the media crew.
 The moment she takes a bow, she loses her case.
 There's nothing in common between the STAP contention and the menu scandal. - You should keep in mind that there is not much legal implication in the Obokata affair because only scientists can take care of science.
 The only thing you can help your client with is to seek a decent settlements with her current employer RIKEN, e.g. on the severance pay and compensation for defamation.